johnconwell/dither/README.md

 | OIL6 | [lospec](https://lospec.com/palette-list/oil-6) |
 | MIDNIGHT_ABLAZE | [lospec](https://lospec.com/palette-list/midnight-ablaze) |
 | SLSO8 | [lospec](https://lospec.com/palette-list/slso8) |

-Alternatively, specify a file path containing a .csv file in the format</br>
-`NAME,AUTHOR,COLOR1,COLOR2,...`</br>
-where `COLORX` is a hexadecimal color code with no additional prefixes.
-This format exactly matches the Lospec API, so any palette csv can be obtained by appending ".csv" to the URL of a lospec palette.
-See examples in the [palettes](./data/palettes/) folder.

 ## Examples
 The below examples are executed from the root directory. `dither` can be used instead of `.\bin\dither.exe` if the executable is added to your path.
 Input and output directories are shown relative to the root directory, but absolute paths can be used as well.</br>